timofeysie/clades/README.md

 Since the official tutorial shows using nx, and I would also like to be able to create React and other kinds of apps in the same monorepo, I went with nx.
 The problem is, all the commands in the workshop are shown on the presumption that you choose the Angular CLI.

+(*Not sure about the below command.
+Leaving this note here for now*)

 For example, the command to generate the workspace in the workshop is:

 ```bash